(For FAQs about our vanilla bean co-op, please refer to the FAQ section at the bottom of this page.)

 A: There are roughly 300 distinct flavor compounds in a vanilla bean.
 Yet, ironically, a newly-plucked vanilla bean doesn’t smell much like vanilla.
 Its inherent taste and fragrance are part of its “essential oils”.
 The oils themselves must be extracted before we enjoy their benefits.
 Alcohol is a natural extrapolator that dissolves the bean’s essential oils and keeps them in suspension.

 Many “pure” vanilla extract producers have found that they can use cheap alcohol (like corn or sugar alcohol used in “moonshine”) to keep their prices low.
 They also use sugars and/or corn syrup to sweeten the flavor.
 But the right kind of alcohol can enhance the true, inherent flavor of each vanilla bean, thereby accentuating the bean’s 300+ flavor compounds.
 Though it is more expensive, an aged vodka, bourbon or white rum will extract and enhance the true, authentic taste of the vanilla bean.
-Thus brining a more bold and defined vanilla profile to your pastries, creams & desserts.
-Don’t forget, the FDA dictates that “pure extract” must be at least 35% alcohol in order to be called a “pure extract".
-All Vanilla Pura™ extracts are 35% alcohol or greater.
+Thus bringing a more bold and defined vanilla profile to your pastries, creams & desserts.
+Don’t forget, the FDA dictates that "pure extract" must be at least 35% alcohol in order to be called a “pure extract".

 Q: How long do your vanilla extracts last?
 (Shelf life?)

-A: VanillaPura™ extracts have up to a 3-year shelf life, when stored at room temperature.
+A: VanillaPura™ extracts can have a shelf life of many years, when stored at room temperature.
 Since they are made with aged, fine spirits and the beans are left inside, the vanilla flavor will continue to be extracted over time.
 Hence, like a fine wine, VanillaPura™ actually becomes better with age.
 Once opened, and over time, if you notice a cloudy color or increased sediment at the bottom of the bottle, that is just gravity pulling down the flavor matter.
 Simply shake the bottle and continue use.

 Q: Should I keep the vanilla beans inside the bottle the entire time?

-A: Yes – at least for the first six months after bottling, to obtain the maximum vanilla flavor.
+A: Absolutely.
 Like a fine wine, the longer the beans are submerged in the spirits, the more bold and enhanced the vanilla taste will become.
-If you find that the beans are impeding a clean pour, simple empty the bottle by pouring the vanilla through a strainer into a container.
+If you find that the beans are impeding a clean pour, simply empty the bottle by pouring the vanilla through a strainer into a container.
 Then, using a funnel, refill the bottle with the bean-less extract.

-Q: What kind of alcohol do you use in your extracts?
+Q: What kind of alcohol do you use in DIY extracts?

 Q: What are some additional uses of VanillaPura™ Extract?